 I love my affectionate cat and I like to feed wild birds in the backyard too.
-But for the third time this week I’ve come home to beautiful, little feathers strewn throughout the house 🙁 I know I should keep her inside but Clara the Cat uses our very necessary doggie door at all hours.
+But for the third time this week I’ve come home to beautiful, little feathers strewn throughout the house 🙁 I know I should keep Clara the Cat inside but she uses the very necessary doggie door for our elderly Heinz-57 pooch.
 I feel like I’ve created a tragic, kitty smorgasbord.
 What do I do?

 Signed, Anguished Animal Lover

 Dear Animal Lover,

 House cats are indeed soft, snuggly AND crazy efficient, often secret predators.
 They belong inside our homes.
 “In the United States alone, outdoor cats kill approximately 2.4 billion birds every year.
 Although this number may seem unbelievable, it represents the combined impact of tens of millions of outdoor cats.
 Each outdoor cat plays a part.”

 I too have struggled with adopted, adult cats that are already acclimated to being outdoor animals.
 Unfortunately I have had just as many “trophy presents” (aka bird heads -I guess the only un-yummy part) laid on my pillow by my cats wearing a bell or a sparkly collar.